Rajesh Khullar: Principal Secretary to Chief Minister, Haryana

-World Bank Group
+Executive Director, World Bank Group

 In September 2020, Khullar was appointed Executive Director at the World Bank Group.
 He chaired the World Bank Group's Committee on Development Effectiveness (CODE) and was a member of the Global Environment Facility council, where he represented Nepal and Maldives in addition to India, Bangladesh, Bhutan and Sri Lanka.
 As Executive Director, Khullar instituted a new policy for the Compliance Advisor Ombudsman to strengthen environmental and social accountability for the International Finance Corporation and Multilateral Investment Guarantee Agency.
 He also led a group of 29 countries to pledge $5.3 billion for the Global Environmental Facility to tackle climate change and biodiversity loss.
 He was recalled to India in March 2023, six months before the end of his term, in preparation for the parliamentary and state elections in 2024.
-Bharatiya Janata Party (BJP) won both elections that year.
+BJP won both elections that year.